 - The U.S. fentanyl market is largely supplied via its Southwest Border.
-Between 2022 and November 19, 2024, only 63 pounds of fentanyl were seized at the U.S. Northern Border, while 64,000 pounds were seized at the U.S. Southwest Border; more than 1,000 times as much.1 - Canada takes a class-based approach to scheduling precursors.
-This means that we schedule related substances at the same time as a target substance, which is an advanced approach through which law enforcement agencies can take stronger action against illegal importation. - In 2023, Canada announced the listing of additional fentanyl precursor chemicals under the Controlled Drugs and Substances Act.2 - This enabled law enforcement to continue to take action against any illegal importation, distribution, and use of these precursor chemicals, which are used in the illegal production of fentanyl by clandestine drug producers. - Canada is taking action to disrupt illegal drug trafficking.
-In 2024, the CBSA seized over 34,491 kg of illegal drugs (both inbound and outbound).
-CBSA also intercepted over 18,000 kg of cannabis and 607,657 kg of undeclared tobacco preventing millions of dollars in revenue evasion and combatting organized crime.
-Of our total illegal drug seizures, Canada stopped: - 4.9 kg of fentanyl, an increase of 747% from last year; - 4,589 kg of cocaine; - 38 kg of heroin; - 29,511 kg of other drugs, narcotics and precursor chemicals; and - 349 kg of other opioids (including opium, methadone, morphine and morphine base).3 - More than 47 clandestine fentanyl labs have been dismantled by the RCMP and local police agencies since 2018. - In September 2024, a clandestine drug lab in Oshawa was dismantled as a result of U.S. Customs and Border Protection (CBP) sharing with the CBSA information about a suspicious pill press transiting from the U.S. to Canada. - In October 2024, British Columbia RCMP dismantled the largest and most sophisticated clandestine drug production operation in Canadian history, removing more than 95 million potentially lethal doses of fentanyl from the illegal supply.
-They also confiscated 89 firearms and \$500,000 in cash. - In Canada, we have recorded over 49,000 opioid toxicity deaths since 2016, with 21 deaths per day on average in 2024. - The Border Plan, announced on December 17, 2024, outlines a \$1.3 billion investment towards bolstering security at the border.
-As part of the Plan, the Government will: - add new and expanded detection capacity to better detect illegal drugs and other threats at border entries; - o deploy new detector dog teams to intercept illegal drugs at ports of entry; - accelerate the regulatory process for banning precursor chemicals to enable swift action by law and border enforcement authorities to prevent their illegal importation and use; - create a new Canadian Drug Profiling Centre to support 2,000 investigations a year and expand capacity at regional labs;
+Between 2022 and November 19, 2024, only 63 pounds of fentanyl were seized at the U.S. Northern Border, while 64,000 pounds were seized at the U.S. Southwest Border; more than 1,000 times as much. - Canada takes a class-based approach to scheduling precursors.
+This means that we schedule related substances at the same time as a target substance, which is an advanced approach through which law enforcement agencies can take stronger action against illegal importation. - In 2023, Canada announced the listing of additional fentanyl precursor chemicals under the Controlled Drugs and Substances Act.1 - This enabled law enforcement to continue to take action against any illegal importation, distribution, and use of these precursor chemicals, which are used in the illegal production of fentanyl by clandestine drug producers. - Canada is not a significant source of illegal fentanyl entering the US.
+Less than 1% of fentanyl seized in the US comes from Canada. - Canada is taking action to disrupt illegal drug trafficking.
+In 2024, the CBSA interdicted over 34,000kg of illegal drugs (both inbound and outbound), including 4.9 kg of fentanyl 81% of fentanyl seized coming in Canada originated in the U.S. - In 2024, the CBSA also intercepted over 18,000 kg of cannabis and 607,657 kg of undeclared tobacco preventing millions of dollars in revenue evasion and combatting organized drug crime.
+Of our total illegal drug seizures, Canada stopped: - 4.9 kg of fentanyl, an increase of 747% from last year; - 4,589 kg of cocaine; - 38 kg of heroin; - 29,511 kg of other drugs, narcotics and precursor chemicals; and - 349 kg of other opioids (including opium, methadone, morphine and morphine base).2 - 57 clandestine fentanyl labs have been dismantled by the RCMP and local police agencies since 2018. - In April 2025, B.C.
+RCMP dismantled three illegal drug labs following a nearly two-year investigation.
+Two of the labs were believed to be involved in fentanyl production and were found to be using sophisticated commercial grade chemistry equipment. - In September 2024, a clandestine drug laboratory in Oshawa was dismantled as a result of U.S. Customs and Border Protection (CBP) sharing information with the CBSA about a suspicious pill press transiting from the U.S. to Canada. - In October 2024, B.C.
+RCMP dismantled the largest and most sophisticated clandestine drug production operation in Canadian history, removing more than 95 million potentially lethal doses of fentanyl from the illegal supply.
+They also confiscated 89 firearms and \$500,000 in cash. - In Canada, we have recorded almost 51,000 opioid toxicity deaths since 2016, with 21 deaths per day on average in 2024. - Canada's Border Plan, announced on December 17, 2024, outlines a \$1.3 billion investment towards bolstering security at the border.
+As part of the Plan, the Government is: - adding new and expanded detection capacity to better detect illegal drugs and other threats at border entries; - o deploying new detector dog teams to intercept illegal drugs at ports of entry;